Table of Contents

 8% — no financing / investor interest

 For a startup, finding a reliable and stable source of capital is the recipe for the projects prosperity.
+You also need to know how to divide startup equities to optimize your budgeting.
 There are many financing options, the key ones will be considered below.

 According to the EU Startup Monitor report 2018, about 80% of small businesses rely on their founders personal savings for their initial capital needs.
 Bootstrapping is a type of startup financing, when founders use their own incomes and savings for business development.
 This financing option is good because it motivates founders to better control costs and to work hard to earn back the invested money.